 If you are doing a project that involves human or animal subjects, you will need to get ethics committee approval before you begin any experiments or studies.
-In some cases, a small committee from your school will be able to give approval.
-If you are using human subjects, your Board of Education will have a research officer who can tell you when the committee meets to review proposals.
 You will find information on the BASEF website regarding the forms needed for ethics approval.
 Visit the BASEF website at www.basef.ca

-Read the sections on safety.
-If your project will include human or animal subjects, read also the section on ethics.
+Read the sections on safety and/or use the Rules Wizard.
+If your project will include human or animal subjects, read the section on ethics.
 Note on the project summary sheet on the next page any safety and ethics regulations that will apply to your project.